NotSirius-A/My-HTTPS-Server/README.md

 ### Why build this?
 This project is purely educational.
 It's by no means ready for production.
-It's definitely slower and much less secure than any mainstream webserver.
-I wrote this to get a good grasp of how web server, http, tls, sockets etc. work.
+It's definitely slower and much less secure than any mainstream web server.
+I wrote this to get a good grasp of how web servers, http, tls, sockets etc. work.
 As such, this project was definitely successful.